top of page

 As a general rule of thumb, start accepting pre-orders four to six months in advance.

 You can reserve pre-orders for people who are a part of your email list or enrolled in your loyalty program.
 Alternatively, you can offer pre-orders to the general public to drive the most activity.
-Consider coupling pre-orders with special offers, such as a free gift for the first 100 pre-orders.
+Consider coupling pre-orders with special offers, such as a gift for the first 100 pre-orders.

-• Regular blog posts or gift guides for inspiring purchases
+• Regular blog posts or gift guides for inspiring purchases optimized with targeted keywords to boost your SEO rankings

 • Customer stories showcasing how real consumers have benefited from using your product

-• FAQs and reviews helping to alleviate any doubts
+• FAQs helping to alleviate any doubts

 • Tutorial videos showing how to use and get the most out of your product